20 Best At Home Valentine’s Day Ideas

 Depending on where you’re doing your Valentine’s Day lockdown, this is a great way to get outside and change up the scenery whilst doing something for Valentine’s Day.

-If lockdown restrictions in your area don’t allow you to go out for anything but the essential exercise you could do a morning coffee walk and then set up a picnic in your back garden.
-Get creative but the emphasis on this one is to combine your Valentine’s Day in lockdown with some fresh air and outdoor activity.
+If lockdown restrictions in your area don’t allow you to go out for anything but essential exercise, you could do a morning coffee walk and then set up a picnic in your back garden.
+Get creative, but the emphasis here is on combining your Valentine’s Day in lockdown with some fresh air and outdoor activity.

 11. Set up a projector movie date night